aeswibon/gitopsctl/README.md

 ## Features (Phase 1)

-This initial phase focuses on the core reconciliation loop:
+This phase focuses on the core reconciliation loop and operational APIs:

-- **CLI for App Registration**: Easily define new applications with Git repository URLs, manifest paths, and target Kubernetes clusters via command-line.
+- **CLI for apps and clusters**: Register applications (Git URL, manifest path, poll interval, target cluster) and register multiple Kubernetes clusters (kubeconfig-backed) via command-line subcommands.
-- **Git Polling**: Periodically checks registered Git repositories for changes to your application manifests.
+- **Git polling**: Periodically checks registered Git repositories for manifest changes.
-- **Kubernetes Manifest Sync**: Automatically applies Kubernetes YAML manifests to your target cluster(s) using client-go when changes are detected in Git.
+- **Kubernetes manifest sync**: Applies YAML manifests to target cluster(s) with client-go when Git moves ahead.
-- **Single Kubeconfig Support**: Connects to a Kubernetes cluster using a specified kubeconfig file (works seamlessly with local setups like OrbStack for Mac users).
+- **REST API**: Manage applications and clusters and trigger sync or cluster checks over HTTP (`gitopsctl start` serves `/api/v1` by default on `:8080`; use `--api-address` to change the bind address).
-- **Basic Logging & Status**: Provides console logging for operations and a CLI command to inspect the current sync status of registered applications.
+- **Logging and status**: Structured logs and CLI commands to inspect registration and sync status.

 ## Architecture Goals